ansys/pydpf-composites/doc/source/intro.rst

     pip install ansys-dpf-composites

-To install the optional requirements used in the examples, add the ``[examples]`` suffix when installing the package:
+To install the optional dependencies used in the examples, add the ``[examples]`` suffix when installing the package:

 .. code::